cinecert/imf-vtfp/readme.md

 Given:

-   o Two `Resource` items shall be determined to be *Congruent* if they contain the same `TrackFileId`, `EntryPoint`, and `SourceDuration` properties.
+   - Two `Resource` items shall be determined to be *Congruent* if they contain the same `TrackFileId`, `EntryPoint`, and `SourceDuration` properties.
 Congruency determination shall not consider the value of `RepeatCount`; and

-   o  A `Resource` item shall be determined to be a *Continuation* of the previous `Resource`
-      item when all the following conditions are true:
+   -  A `Resource` item shall be determined to be a *Continuation* of the previous `Resource` item when all the following conditions are true:

      * The given `Resource` is not the first in the virtual track;
      * The given `Resource` and the previous `Resource` have identical values of the `TrackFileId` property;
      * The given `Resource` and the previous `Resource` have a `RepeatCount` value of 1;
      * The index of the first edit unit of the given `Resource` is exactly one (1) greater than that of the last edit unit of the pervious `Resource` (i.e., the regions of the track file identified by the given `Resource` and the precious `Resource` are contiguous.)

 Then:

-    o If the canonical timeline metadata item (the current item) is Congruent with the item most recently appended to the intermediate list (the previous item,) then the `RepeatCount` property of the current item shall be added to the `RepeatCount` property of the previous item and the current item shall be discarded.
+    - If the canonical timeline metadata item (the current item) is Congruent with the item most recently appended to the intermediate list (the previous item,) then the `RepeatCount` property of the current item shall be added to the `RepeatCount` property of the previous item and the current item shall be discarded.

-    o Else if the current item is a Continuation of the previous item, then the `SourceDuration` property of the current item shall be added	to the `SourceDuration` property of the previous item and the current item shall be discarded.
+    - Else if the current item is a Continuation of the previous item, then the `SourceDuration` property of the current item shall be added	to the `SourceDuration` property of the previous item and the current item shall be discarded.

-    o Else the current item shall be appended to the intermediate list, thus becoming the previous item.
+    - Else the current item shall be appended to the intermediate list, thus becoming the previous item.